wfraser/csvsel/README.md

 Notes
 -----

-Values have types, either string, integer ("num"), or floating-point ("dbl").
+Values have types, either string, integer ("int"), or floating-point ("float").

-Columns are automatically string type, unless you add ".dbl" or ".num" after them.
+Columns are automatically string type, unless you add ".int" or ".float" after them.

 The special values %# and %% are integers.